NikhilC096/Gender-equity-dashboard/README.md

 This repository hosts a suite of interactive Power BI dashboards designed to analyze Diversity & Inclusion metrics with a special focus on gender equity, hiring trends, promotions, turnover, and performance ratings.
 The dashboards provide actionable insights to empower HR teams and leadership to make data-driven decisions for fostering an inclusive workplace.

-> **Unique Angle:** Each KPI is presented as part of a narrative, telling the story of the organization's journey toward greater equity and diversity.

 ## Project Objectives

 - **Monitor Gender Equity:** Evaluate hiring ratios, promotions, and turnover to assess gender balance in leadership roles.